bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 ```
 (docker-compose 1.xx command, try `docker compose -f ...` for [v2.XX](https://github.com/docker/compose))

-### 1.7 Query and visualize the database content using Jupyter Lab
+### 5. Query and visualize the database content using Jupyter Lab

+**DEPRECATED: may not work correctly with the recent updates**

 Jupyter Lab runs in a docker container, to start it run: